csivitu/ctf-challenges/miscellaneous/Red Tag Anna/README.md

 some (position) is greater, lesser or equal to some (value). <br /> A naive solution is to try to find the value of every element using binary search but binary search will need around log2(1000000)~20 queries per element which is much more than the number of queries we have. <br />
-A key observation is that we don't need to binary search the value of an element every time bit rather only when its greater than the current maximum, because otherwise it can't be the max element and is of no use to us.
+A key observation is that we don't need to binary search the value of an element every time but rather only when its greater than the current maximum, because otherwise it can't be the max element and is of no use to us.
 It can be proven that when we traverse through an array of size n in random order, we will encounter a number greater than the current maximum ~log2(n) times.
 Read more on Expectation of Value to know more about this claim.<br /> Thus we do atleast one query on each element to determine whether its greater than current maximum and log2(1000000) queires on log2(n) elements to determine their value.